skx/yawns/README.md

 The master IP runs pound on port 80, which routes traffic to varnish on each host, listening on :8000, which passes traffic to Apache on localhost:8080.

 All data is stored in MySQL *except* login sessions.
-Login sessions go to memcached, which is configured via ucarp to ensure that it is always available.
+Login sessions go to memcached, which is on the same host as MySQL for reference.

 This means the hosts run the following services:

-* db-db1.dh - MySQL
+* db-db1.dh - MySQL, memcache

-* db-db2.dh - MySQL
+* db-web1.dh - ucarp, varnish, pound, apache

-* db-web1.dh - ucarp, memcache, varnish, pound, apache
+* db-web2.dh - ucarp, varnish, pound, apache
-* db-web2.dh - ucarp, memcache, varnish, pound, apache
+* db-web3.dh - ucarp, varnish, pound, apache
-* db-web3.dh - ucarp, memcache, varnish, pound, apache
+* db-web4.dh - ucarp, varnish, pound, apache

 Because only one host is the "master" at any given time the actual deployment is more like this: